 Glynn D. Key Summer Intern Fellowship

 The Southern Environmental Law Center accepts applications annually for our Glynn D. Key Summer Intern Fellowship.
 We are not currently accepting applications, but will keep this posting up to provide information about our environmental justice-focused opportunities.
-You are welcome to direct questions or submit proactive interest to [email protected] Fellows will work in one of the following offices: Asheville, NC; Atlanta, GA; Birmingham, AL; Chapel Hill, NC; Charleston, SC; Charlottesville, VA; Nashville, TN.
+You are welcome to direct questions or submit proactive interest to [email protected].
+Fellows will work in one of the following offices: Atlanta, GA, Chapel Hill, NC, or Charlottesville, VA.

 This position is intended for first-year law students, and it provides the opportunity to be an integral part of a team working on a full range of issues of particular importance to the South – clean air, clean and adequate water, energy, forests, coasts and communities.
 It is a 10-week assignment.